saa23/gen-ai-adventure/README.md

 4. The model is not given enough constraint.

 ### 1.1.2.
 Prompt Design
-Prompt Design is design/ construction of prompting that used as contraint for generative model.
-It guides the model in producing the intended responses.
+Prompt Design is instructions that used as a guidance for generative model in producing the desired responses.

-The quality of the input determines the quality of the output.
+Prompt Engineering = practice of developing and optimizing prompts to efficiently use language models for a variety of applications.

 ### 1.1.3.
 Model Types Based on the Task
 - Text to text